chingyaousf/-RNA-seq-Data-Processing-by-HPC/README.md

 -   **Step 4: Conduct Transcript Assembly with Cufflinks**

-    Cufflinks is responsible for transcript assembly and quantification
+    Cufflinks is responsible for transcript assembly and quantification.

 Command: